Zinc42/-JIC-2118-Distal-Radius-Fracture-Analysis/README.md

 #### Known Issues

-- Measurement values (and their acceptable ranges) are fixed defaults for testing purposes
+- Measurement values (and their acceptable ranges) are fixed default values
 - Changes made in the measurement edit screen are not saved
 - Current analysis images/results are not cleared when exiting the results screen/returning home